hotosm/underpass/doc/changefile.md

 OpenStreetMap, it's the only way to access the commit hashtags or comments.

-As hashtags didn’t exist until late 2014, and between 2014 and 2017, hashtag were contained in the comment field.
+Hashtags didn’t exist until late 2014, so between 2014 and 2017, hashtags were contained in the comment field.
 In 2017, the official hashtag tag was added.
+The first mentions of the hashtags _#missingmaps_ and _#hotosm_ starts 2017-10-20.
 A typical changefile entry looks like this:

 	<changeset id="12345" created_at="2014-10-10T01:57:09Z" closed_at="2014-10-10T01:57:23Z" open="false" user="foo" uid="54321" min_lat="-2.8042325" min_lon="29.5842812" max_lat="-2.7699398" max_lon="29.6012844" num_changes="569" comments_count="0">
 	    <tag k="source" v="Bing"/>